Baltazar Fidélis (CPTM)

-Baltazar Fidélis is a train station on CPTM Line 7-Ruby, located in the district of Vila Bela in Franco da Rocha.
+Baltazar Fidélis is a train station on TIC Trens Line 7-Ruby, located in the district of Vila Bela in Franco da Rocha.

 History

 With the growth of Francisco Morato, Santos-Jundiaí Railway (EFSJ) built Parada Km 113, opened on 1 September 1955, constituted of a simple appearance without cover, with the capacity to attend one car and a half of the railway and with determined times only.
 In the 1960s and 1970s, it was renamed to Baltazar Fidélis.
-In 1974, the residents of the station surroundings and passenger of "Paradinha" (as it was popularly known) already complainted about its conditions:
+In 1974, the residents of the station surroundings and passenger of "Paradinha" (as it was popularly known) were complaining about its conditions:

-However, only in 1985 the stop is promoted to station and receive improvements with the stretching of the platforms and the construction of a new building for the station.
-Since 1 June 1994, the station is operated by CPTM.
+However, in 1985 the stop was promoted to station and received improvements with the stretching of the platforms and the construction of a new building for the station.
+Since 1 June 1994, the station has been operated by CPTM.
 During the 1996 CPTM riots, Baltazar Fidélis was one of the seven severely damaged stations, resulting in its closing for emergency repairs for 6 months.